devusSs/steamquery-v2/README.md

 Please note: running the app via Docker will automatically run it in `watchdog (-w flag)` mode.

 You may also run the app without docker but still using env variables.<br/>
-Please take note that you will need to setup a functonional [Postgres](https://www.postgresql.org/) database yourself and set `POSTGRES_HOST` manually.
+Please take note that you will, depending on your usage, need to setup a functonional [Postgres](https://www.postgresql.org/) or [SQLite3](https://www.sqlite.org/index.html) database yourself and set `POSTGRES_HOST` (not needed for SQLite3) manually.

 ## Problem Solving